 Holidays, parties, and warm weather have one sure thing in common: alcohol consumption.
+But boozy festivities can lead to a not-so-enjoyable morning after.
 Drinking water while consuming alcohol is an important part of minimizing its effects.

 Staying hydrated not only improves your mental capacity but also helps your body flush out toxins and protects your skin.

 Dehydration is the loss of water and salts from the body.
 And yes, alcohol can cause dehydration.
 The reason alcohol dehydrates you is that alcohol is a diuretic, which means it causes you to use the bathroom more often.
 The lack of fluids not only strips your body of key electrolytes, but also exaggerates the symptoms of a hangover.
 Hydration is always important, but especially when you’re drinking alcohol.

 Dehydration in Warm Weather

 It’s common knowledge that you sweat more in warmer weather and summer months.
 For those of us in the southern half of the country, we’re very familiar with the climate’s impact on hydration.
 Water consumption is imperative if you want to stay hydrated.

 Among other factors, the recommended amount of water you drink depends on the climate (i.e. the temperature outside) and your level of activity.
 Generally speaking, women should consume 90 ounces of fluids per day and men should consume 125 ounces per day.